 I hope you may find my review good!? and by the way the art of the book is fine!? :P

 Crazy For you reminded me of Peach Girl, but in this one, there weren't any mean/bad characters that try to hurt each other.
 No, this one felt more real to me because the one doing the hurting are people you love, your own best friends.

 It's easy to engulf yourself in it when all the characters seem human, they mess up and their choices hurt people they love and they repent.

 Loving someone for years and then getting together to realize that you have both changed and there is no going back, no matter how much you want to.

-It's about growing and realizing that we're all just looking for the same thing.
+about growing and realizing that we're all just looking for the same thing.

 That's the main thing I learned in Crazy For You.
 That love doesn't change, people do.